Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Ashley Furniture

-From furniture and mattresses to decor and kids, Ashley Furniture has something for each need in every category.
+From furniture and mattresses to decor and kids’ items, Ashley Furniture has something for each need in every category.
 And during the retailer’s Memorial Day Sale, you can save up to 50% on spotlight deals for a limited time.

 Whether you’re looking for the perfect accent chair to complete your room or just a new spot to cuddle up and read, this online-exclusive lounge chair will quickly become your new favorite place.
 The textured upholstery comes in six shades and the button tufting detail completes the design.